 New business success typically requires a rare combination of innovation, technical skills, and entrepreneurial know-how.
 We focus on these to increase the chances of success for your new product or service based businesses.
-Dr Jay Bal, Course Leader IAE

 It is designed for people who see opportunities all around them, and who want to achieve their dreams of creating a business that can harness those opportunities.
 It is an exciting programme that will give you the mind-set, tools and techniques to turn your ideas into a successful business.

 It’s a practical course, covering the process from generating new business ideas, developing and refining ideas, and designing the infrastructure right through to launching the business.
 You’ll focus on how innovation can be exploited in technological and business contexts, to increase success for new product or services based businesses.

-If you gain exemption from some of the compulsory modules because of prior experience or qualifications, then you may choose more electives.
+If you gain exemption from some of the course modules because of prior experience or qualifications, then should then choose more electives.

 Please note: the list relates to modules available in 2017/18 academic year, and should be regarded as an illustrative guide to modules available in future years.

-You are required to pass nine modules in total as part of this Master's course.
+You are required to pass nine modules in total for this MSc course.

 The project is worth 50% of the final grade, and supports you in developing research and analytical skills.
 For the Entrepreneurship course the project is devoted to developing your business idea in a rigorous manner so that at course end you will be able to launch your business.

 Work on your project runs concurrently with your module study.
 You will be able to choose project or suggest one of your own and a member of staff will guide you through the process of writing a dissertation.
 Examples of some projects are:

 Mobile based concert organization and promotion in Nigeria